- 1 Are Mini Exercise Bikes Any Good For Weight Loss?

 What these bikes are good for is low intensity work that helps most users burn calories, helps moderate blood sugar levels, helps combat cholesterol, provides gentle toning, keeps joints mobile through gentle use and improves general circulation.

-Motorised Versions For The Elderly
+Motorized Versions For The Elderly

 A special note should be made with reference to elderly users.
 As you peruse the stores for the perfect model you will come across electric mini exercise bikes.
 These models actually turn the pedals on behalf of the user.
 These are not magnetic mini cycle exercise bikes where the bike is plugged in and the power feeds a magnet that creates resistance.
 The purpose of the electric mini cycle with turning pedals is to therapeutically encourage gentle leg movement to help joints remain supple in older age.
 By gently moving the legs, muscles are also stimulated and encouraging better circulation.